SONA TEAM

 STEFANI TASKAS : Technical Director

 Stefani Taskas is a programmer, developer, and game designer with a passion for storytelling.
-As the Digital Learning Experience Developer for the Department of Languages, Cultures & Applied Linguistics, they work on transformational experiences and work in both The Kenner Room and the Modern Language Resource Center and Humanities Commons.
-They earned a Master of Entertainment Technology at Carnegie Mellon University, and prior to that earned a Bachelor of Science in Computer Science, minoring in Game Design and Development at Michigan State University.
-They believe that technology and games can be a powerful tool for learning.
-Whether it’s VR, mobile, tabletop or otherwise, they are interested in developing experiences that draw players to dive deeper into the subject matter covered.
+As the Digital Learning Experience Developer for the Department of Languages, Cultures & Applied Linguistics, I work on transformational experiences and work in both The Kenner Room and the LCAL Studio and Humanities Commons.
+I earned a Master of Entertainment Technology at Carnegie Mellon University, and prior to that earned a Bachelor of Science in Computer Science, minoring in Game Design and Development at Michigan State University.
+I believe that technology and games can be a powerful tool for learning.
+Whether it’s VR, mobile, tabletop or otherwise, I am interested in developing experiences that draw players to dive deeper into the subject matter covered.

 Thank you to our